 For many black Arlingtonians, getting to D.C. was difficult – especially in a medical emergency – as many could not afford cars of their own.

-As Ralph Collins’ great grandson, Darryl Collins, explained, “My grandfather saw the need for a shuttle to take blacks to a hospital….
+In 1947, Ralph Collins founded Friendly Cab Company to help fill the void.
+As Ralph's grandson, Darryl Collins, explained, “My grandfather saw the need for a shuttle to take blacks to a hospital….
 Because back then blacks couldn’t go to a hospital [in Arlington] – you had to go to Freedmen’s.”

 Freedmen’s Hospital, located on the grounds of Camp Barker at 13th and R Streets, NW, was the only federally-funded health care facility for blacks in the nation when it was first built in 1862.
 It was the forerunner to the modern Howard University Hospital.
 However, it was not particularly convenient for Arlingtonians.

 The company’s first taxis were Chryslers and many of the drivers were off-duty black fireman that lived locally.
-“It started off a non-radio company, then cars soon became radio dispatched,” said William Collins, nephew of Charles Edward Collins.
+“It started off a non-radio company, then cars soon became radio dispatched,” said William Collins, Jr., another of Ralph Collin's grandsons.

 Friendly Cab Company didn’t just service Freedman’s hospital.
 Drivers would take passengers to destinations all over the region, including Johns Hopkins Hospital in Baltimore.
 But, if a Friendly cab delivered a fare to an address in Alexandria, he was not welcome to return to Alexandria later to pick up his passenger and bring him back to Arlington due to segregation in Alexandria.

-According to the family no one is quite sure why Charles Collins elected to call his businesses “Friendly” but, given the history, the moniker seems appropriate.
+According to the family no one is quite sure why Ralph Collins elected to call his businesses “Friendly” but, given the history, the moniker seems appropriate.